 It takes some time to bake eight layers of sponge cake, but the effort really pays off, while chocolate cream sticks the layers together.

-The cake is first cut two halves and then it is cut into two right-angle triangles that are glued together to form a little mountain covered in chocolate and sprinkled with coconut flakes.
+The cake is first divided into two halves and then it is cut into two right-angle triangles that are glued together to form a little mountain covered in chocolate and sprinkled with coconut flakes.
 Eating one of these will give you the feeling that you’ve conquered the Carpathians!

 Chocolate was only sporadically found in stores in Romania during the communist period, so chocolate was mostly made at home.
 Its outstanding taste meant it has remained a firm favorite even after three decades.
 It is very easy to make and, with no time-consuming processes, this most delicious and rich dessert can be whipped with just 5 ingredients.